Protecting Alaska's Justice Reforms

 Reduce or Eliminate Racial Bias

-- Currently Alaska Natives are three times more likely to be incarcerated in Alaska than the rest of the population.
+- Currently Alaska Natives and African-Americans are four times more likely to be incarcerated in Alaska than Whites.

 - The State of Alaska regularly fails to return rural residents to their place of arrest after incarceration, as they are legally required to do, leaving them in urban hubs where they have no support.